 The keys 1, 2, 3, and 4 control pawls on a disc with 100 notches around its circle, while the 5 key controls a pawl on a disc with 20 apertures around its circumference.
 In opposing directions, the two discs spin.
 The discs are all fixed on the same axis and are only linked by a coiled spring that wraps around that axis.
 The digits 1-99 are printed on the 100-notch disc, and the total is displayed via a square hole in the 20-notch disc.
 The 100-notch disc has a spiral groove through which a pin carried at the end of a pointer pivoted to the 20-notch disc traverses.
 This pointer shows the hundreds up to 500.

 An adding machine is a type of mechanical calculator that is typically used to do accounting computations.
 The first adding machines in the United States were generally constructed to read in dollars and cents.
 Centigraph was standard office equipment until the 1970s when they were phased out in favor of calculators, and then personal computers began to replace them about 1985.

-Arthur E. Shattuck of San Francisco, California, was a holder of 4 USA and 1 Canadian patents for calculating devices.
+Arthur E. Shattuck of San Francisco, California, was a holder of four USA and one Canadian patents for calculating devices.
 The first (№268135 from 1882) and second (№349459 from 1886) patents (received along with Charles Thorn) are for chain adders, which never reached the market.
 The third (№363972 from 1887, along with Brainard Smith) and fourth (№453778 on June 9th, 1891) patents however, were for a simple 5-key single-column adder (similar to the earlier adders of Marshall Cram and Lawrence Swem), the second version of which will be manufactured and sold in small quantities in 1890s under the name Centigraph Adding Machine (also Centigraphe and Centagraph) by the company American Adding Machine Co., Atlanta.